Vectorize grepl

 instead of having a vector as output, we get a matrix with

-rows and length(pattern)
+length(pattern) rows and length(pattern) columns.

-For more informations, see the function grepl
+For more informations, see the function grepl.